buildpacks/rfcs/text/0000-execution-environments.md

 - What changes are needed in the buildpack registry?
 - Does `build.env` need to support execution environments in `builder.toml`?
 - Should the reserved exec env strings be namespaced?
+- Instead of creating a new label, should we stash it into a JSON label?

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes